Valerian Obolensky

-Valerian Valerianovich Obolensky (Russian: Валериа́н Валериа́нович Оболе́нский; 25 March 1887 – 1 September 1938) (who worked under the pseudonym Nikolai Osinsky) was a Russian Bolshevik revolutionary, Marxist theorist, Soviet politician, economist and Professor of the Agricultural Academy of Moscow.
+Valerian Valerianovich Obolensky (Russian: Валериа́н Валериа́нович Оболе́нский; 25 March 1887 – 1 September 1938) (who worked under the party pseudonym Nikolai Osinsky, and was sometimes referred to as Valerian Osinsky) was a Russian Bolshevik revolutionary, Marxist theorist, Soviet politician, economist, and professor of the Agricultural Academy of Moscow.

 Early life

-Valerian Obolensky was born in Kursk province, where his father was manager of a stud farm.
+Valerian Obolensky was born in to a noble family in the Kursk province, where his father was manager of a stud farm.
 While studying at the Faculty of Law of the Moscow University, Obolensky participated in the 1905 Russian Revolution and distributed revolutionary literature among students and was a reporter for the newspaper Izvestiya.
 In 1907, he joined the Bolshevik faction of the Russian Social Democratic Labour Party.
 In the same year, he and Nikolai Bukharin organised a mass student demonstration.
 They and Vladimir Smirnov formed a trio of young economists who conducted theoretical 'raids' in which they disrupted lectures to challenge the lecturer.
 When the Bolshevik faction split over whether to continue participating in the Russian parliament, or Duma, Osinsky backed the otzovists, who supported a boycott, in opposition to Vladimir Lenin.

-Obolensky was arrested in 1911, and exiled to Tver and started to write under the name pseudonym Nikolai Osinsky, in honor of the Russian revolutionary and terrorist Valerian Osinsky.
+Obolensky was arrested in 1911, and exiled to Tver and started to write under the name pseudonym Nikolai Osinsky, in honor of the Russian revolutionary and Narodnik terrorist Valerian Osinsky.

 From 1914 to 1916 he was deputy head of the statistical department of the Kharkiv Agricultural Society's commissioner for coal transportation in Kharkiv.
 He studied the economics of agriculture, published two books on the subject.
-In 1916 Osinsky was mobilized in the Imperial Russian Army and served and served as a quartermaster officer.
+In 1916, Osinsky was mobilized in the Imperial Russian Army and served as a quartermaster officer.

 Years in opposition

-After the February Revolution of 1917, Osinsky was elected a member of the Moscow bureau of the RSDLP (Bolsheviks) - later renamed the All-Russian Communist Party.
+After the February Revolution of 1917, Osinsky was elected a member of the Moscow bureau of the RSDLP (Bolsheviks) – later renamed the All-Russian Communist Party.
 After the Bolshevik Revolution, in November, he was chief commissar of the Russian State Bank.
 On 14 December, he was appointed chairman of the newly created Supreme Economic Council (Vesenkha).

-During the dispute over to sign the Treaty of Brest-Litovsk in 1918, Osinsky supported the Left Communists around the "Kommunist" journal in 1918, who opposed the peace.
+During the dispute over to sign the Treaty of Brest-Litovsk in 1918, Osinsky supported the Left Communists around the Kommunist journal in 1918, who opposed the peace.
 He resigned from his posts when the Treaty was signed, in March 1918.
 He went further than Bukharin and other leading Left Communists by arguing that socialist Russia should never sign any treaties with any 'imperialist' states.

-But after the assassination of the German ambassador, Count von Mirbach by the Left Socialist-Revolutionary, Yakov Blumkin, Osinsky severed links with the Left SRs, and publicly defended the right the Soviet government to use terror to impose order.
+But after the assassination of the German ambassador, Count von Mirbach by the Left Socialist-Revolutionary, Yakov Blumkin, Osinsky severed links with the Left SRs, and publicly defended the right of the Soviet government to use terror to impose order.